Estrogen, along with testosterone, may be one of the most important hormones to monitor in men.

 Consider the case of exercise and strength training:

-Stress to your musculature is enough to promote an increase in muscle mass if it is consistent and controlled.
+Stress on your musculature is enough to promote an increase in muscle mass if it is consistent and controlled.

 Overtraining your muscle groups will not allow for optimal growth.